 Employee Engagement, CX and Happiness

-employee engagement training word image with keywords and icons
+employee engagement - training word image with keywords and icons

 Employee Engagement, CX and Happiness

-Via phone, chat, or in-person, employees have the power to create the kind of energy that nurtures customer loyalty.
+Updated May 2023 (originally posted April 2019) Via phone, chat, or in-person, employees have the power to create the kind of energy that nurtures customer loyalty.
 Empower them with information and invest in them as people because employee engagement and happiness has a direct impact on CX.

 Empower Employees with Information

-My friend recently visited the UK where she made a point to check out a very famous tea purveyor’s newest store.
+My friend visited the UK where she made a point to check out a very famous tea purveyor’s newest store.
 She asked for a well-known single origin tea.
 She was surprised when the employee responded, “How do you spell it?”
 Four employees were asked before a fifth knew what she was looking for.

 The brand has been around since the 1800s, is high-end, but clearly did not train their employees well.
 She left the store and went to a competitor’s shop.
 There she got what she wanted straight away.
 She made her purchase in the store with the knowledgeable staff where she had a better experience.